-Colin is a keynote speaker and media commentator who focuses on the big issues facing brands today.
+Colin is a keynote speaker and media commentator who focuses on a wide range of consumer challenges facing both the public and private sectors.
 Topics he has recently covered include:

 The human side of big data: It is easy to forget that behind each data point is a person.
 This raises a host of questions such as what is the human side of making sense of data, how can we identify new ways to understand people through their data trails and, importantly, what is the human experience of living in a data-intensive environment?

 Some of the comments on Colin’s speaking: